Bombing of Guernica: Republican media reporting

-Media reporting and denial by Franco's military board
+Denial by Franco's military board

-On 27 April, the day after the bombing, the rebel general Gonzalo Queipo de Llano broadcast a statement through Union Radio Seville accusing the local population and "the reds" of having deliberately burned and dynamited Guernica as part of a scorched earth policy.
-Among the facts that he provides to prove his version are the "absolute absence of German airforces" in the National/Rebel airforces and the bad weather.
+On 27 April, the day after the bombing, Nationalist general Gonzalo Queipo de Llano broadcast a statement through Union Radio Seville accusing the local population and "the reds" of having deliberately burned and dynamited Guernica, while calling international reporters liars.
+Among the facts that he provided to prove his version of events were the "absolute absence of German airforces" and the bad weather.

-On 29 April, in view of the outrage caused by the bombing in European public opinion, Franco's propaganda service issued an international official statement with the same version of the facts.
-This theory found favor in conservative British journals, including The Times which even put in doubt the testimony from its own correspondent, George Steer.
-While Republican forces had been involved in pursuing a scorched earth strategy in the past, (notably in Irun, which was dynamited), Steer's reporting was supported by the reporting of other journalists who witnessed the same levels of destruction.
-Furthermore, there were objective proofs available at the time of the falsehood of Queipo Llano's version: the bad weather he mentions only unleashed hours after the attack had been perpetrated, and the weaponry of the city and the bridge to get to it were among the few buildings which had not been destroyed.
+On 29 April, in view of the outrage caused by the bombing in European public opinion, Franco's propaganda service issued an official statement parroting Llano's claims.
+This theory found favor in conservative British journals, including The Times, which even put in doubt the testimony from its own correspondent, George Steer.
+While Republican forces had pursued a scorched earth strategy in the past (notably in Irun, which was dynamited), Steer's reporting was supported by other journalists who witnessed the same levels of destruction.
+Furthermore, there were objective proofs available at the time of the falsehood of Llano's version: the bad weather he mentioned happened hours after the attack had been perpetrated, and the city's weaponry as well as the bridge to get to it were among the few buildings which had not been destroyed.

 The Germans denied any involvement, as well.
-Von Richthofen claimed that the Germans had a target that was a bridge over the Mundaca River, which was on the edge of town.
+Von Richthofen claimed that the Germans had a target that was a bridge over the Mundaka River, which was on the edge of town.
 It was chosen for the fact that it would cut off the fleeing Republican troops.
 However, even though the Germans had the best airmen and the best planes in Spain, none of their bombs hit the presumed target.